OT or PA: Which to Be?

 PA: Salaries are higher

-According to the Bureau of Labor and Statistics (BLS), PAs earned a median salary of $108,610 in 2018.
-This is significantly higher than OTs’ median salary: 29%, to be exact.
-When you consider the cost of education and the significant debt burden both professions can incur, this difference can be substantial in your ability to reach financial goals.
+According to the Bureau of Labor and Statistics (BLS), PAs earned a median salary of $133,260 in 2024.
+This is significantly higher than OTs’ median salary: 35.5%, to be exact.
+When you consider the cost of education and the significant debt burden both professions can incur, this difference can substantially affect your ability to reach your personal financial goals.

 Important information to consider about salaries:

-Physical therapists, who must obtain a clinical doctorate to practice, only have an average salary of $86,850.
-(This is slightly more than OT, but significantly less than PAs.)
+Physical therapists, who must obtain a clinical doctorate to practice, only have a median salary of $101,020.
+(This is slightly more than OTs, but significantly less than PAs.)

 One would think that more education equates to a higher salary, but this is not always the case.

 Salary in the medical field is very dependent on levels of reimbursement.
-Reimbursement levels are very complex because they are tied to complex systems like Medicare, Medicaid, third-party insurance companies, etc.
+Reimbursement rates are complicated because they are tied to complex systems like Medicare, Medicaid, third-party insurance companies, etc.

 The level of reimbursement for different services in the future is anyone’s guess!